appium/appium-xcuitest-driver/README.md

 keyboardPrediction | boolean | Changes the 'Predictive' preference in _Keyboards_ setting.
-Defaults to `false`. nativeWebTap | boolean | See the description of the corresponding capability. nativeWebTapStrict | boolean | See the description of the corresponding capability. nativeWebTapTabBarVisible | nullable boolean | Bypass finding whether the existence of the _**tab bar**_ before tapping on the element.
+Defaults to `false`. nativeWebTap | boolean | See the description of the corresponding capability. nativeWebTapStrict | boolean | See the description of the corresponding capability. nativeWebTapTabBarVisibility | enum | Bypass finding whether the existence of the _**tab bar**_ before tapping on the element.
 It could make native web tap faster.
-If it's `true`, tab bar offset will be added without checking the existence of the tab bar.
-It's `false`, the tab bar offset will be `zero`.
-If you want to leave Appium to check and measure the tab bar offset, don't set or set `null`.
-Only applicable if `nativeWebTap` and `nativeWebTapStrict` are enabled. `null` by default. nativeWebTapSmartAppBannerVisible | nullable boolean | The same as `nativeWebTapTabBarVisible`, this keyword will bypass finding whether the existence of the _**smart app banner**_. useJSONSource | boolean | See the description of the corresponding capability.
+If it's `visible`, tab bar offset will be added without checking the existence of the tab bar.
+It's `invisible`, the tab bar offset will be `zero`.
+If you want to leave Appium to check and measure the tab bar offset, unset or set `detect`.
+Only applicable if `nativeWebTap` and `nativeWebTapStrict` are enabled.
+Unset by default. nativeWebTapSmartAppBannerVisibility | enum | The same as `nativeWebTapTabBarVisibility`, this keyword will bypass finding whether the existence of the _**smart app banner**_. useJSONSource | boolean | See the description of the corresponding capability.

 ## Element Location